Marriage is Threatened

 “[T]he Family begins with the creation of humanity in the image of God who is love and calls man and woman to love according to his likeness”.
 (Synod Report to Pope Francis, 35)

-“Just like the Church, [the family] is called to welcome, radiate and show the world the love and presence of Christ.”
+The family “is called to welcome, radiate and show the world the love and presence of Christ.”
 (Pope Benedict XVI)

-WARNING: The Family is threatened!
+WARNING: The Family is Under Assault!

 “The family is experiencing a profound cultural crisis”.